mrx7014/HorizonUX/README.md

 make custom-horizonux-setup-wizard-overlay
 ```

-# Some かわいい stuffs from other developers
+# Some かわいい stuffs from other developers:
 - Modified version of <a href="https://github.com/yanndroid/screenresolution">Yanndroid's Screen resolution changer app.</a>
 ```
 make custom-horizonux-resolution-app-builder